MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/ad-extensions.md

 description: Setup ad extensions with the Bing Ads API.
 ---
 # Ad Extensions
 Ad extensions are additional pieces of information about your business, like a phone number or a link to a specific page on your website, you can add to your ads.
 Ad extensions are free to add to your ads, with the usual charges for any clicks you get.
 Including ad extensions can improve the visibility of your ads, which can lead to more clicks and improve your ROI.
-There are many types of ad extensions available in Bing Ads: [App Extensions](#appextensions), [Call Extensions](#callextensions), [Callout Extensions](#calloutextensions), [Image Extensions](#imageextensions), [Location Extensions](#locationextensions), [Price Extensions](#priceextensions), [Review Extensions](#reviewextensions), [Sitelink Extensions](#sitelinkextensions), and [Structured Snippet Extensions](#structuredsnippetextensions).
-For more about ad extensions, see the [About ad extensions](https://help.bingads.microsoft.com/#apex/3/en/51001/1) help article.
+There are many types of ad extensions available in Microsoft Advertising: [App Extensions](#appextensions), [Call Extensions](#callextensions), [Callout Extensions](#calloutextensions), [Image Extensions](#imageextensions), [Location Extensions](#locationextensions), [Price Extensions](#priceextensions), [Review Extensions](#reviewextensions), [Sitelink Extensions](#sitelinkextensions), and [Structured Snippet Extensions](#structuredsnippetextensions).
+For more about ad extensions, see the [About ad extensions](https://help.ads.microsoft.com/#apex/3/en/51001/1) help article.

 > [!TIP]
 > Providing extension data allows our algorithms to evaluate all the possible layouts for your ad.
 It increases the changes of additional space being allocated and increasing clicks for your ad.